intel/tsffs/README.md

 However, TSFFS is also capable of fuzzing:

-- Kernel & kernel drivers
+- Kernel & kernel drivers on Windows Linux, and more
-- User-space applications
+- User-space applications on Windows, Linux, and more
 - Network applications
+- Hypervisors and bare-metal systems

 ## Contact